apify/apify-docs/docs/proxy/datacenter_proxy.md

 ## [](#shared-proxy-groups) Shared proxy groups

 Each user has access to a selected number of proxy servers from a shared pool.
-These servers are spread into groups (called proxy groups) on the [Apify platform](https://apify.com).
+These servers are spread into groups (called proxy groups).
 Each group shares a common feature (location, provider, speed and so on).

 The number of proxy servers available depends on your subscription plan.
-When you first sign up to the Apify platform, you start a 30-day trial of the ["Freelancer"](https://apify.com/pricing) plan.
+When you first sign up to the Apify platform, you start a 30-day trial of the "[Freelancer](https://apify.com/pricing)" plan.
 Proxy servers are allocated accordingly.
 After the trial, you must subscribe to a paid plan to continue using Apify Proxy.

 For a full list of plans and number of allocated proxy servers for each plan, see our [pricing](https://apify.com/pricing).